urbit/urbit.org-reloaded/content/bounties.md

 For **workers**, bounties offer substantial funding opportunities and, like [apprenticeships](/grants/apprenticeships), are a good way to get hired by other organizations.
 Learn how to [work on a bounty here](#work-on-a-bounty).

-For **benefactors**, bounties allow you to scale your workforce through via the Urbit community, get critical tools built, or just fund cool projects that you want to see exist.
-Learn how to [post a bounty here](#post-a-bounty)
+For **benefactors**, bounties allow you to scale your workforce through the Urbit community, get critical tools built, or just fund cool projects that you want to see exist.
+Learn how to [post a bounty here](#post-a-bounty).

 ## Work on a Bounty